pdfcpu/pdfcpu/README.md

 ## To Do

-* validation of the less used PDF page entry element "PresSteps"
+* validation of the less used PDF page entry element *PresSteps*
-* validation of the less used PDF root entry elements "SpiderInfo", "Permissions", "Legal" and "Collection"
+* validation of the less used PDF root entry elements *Permissions* and *Legal*

 I am looking for PDFs using one of these features in order to implement validation.
 If you have one and you can share let me know.